Inferara/inferara.com/content/blog/why-use-formal-specification.md

 date = 2024-03-04T20:02:48+08:00
 draft = false
 math = "katex"
-summary = "Why do we need to use formal methods in software development?
-This blog explores the benefits of formal specification in the context of program verification."
+summary = "This blog explores the benefits of formal specification in the context of program verification."
 +++

 _Tags: [#program-verification]({{< ref "/tags/program-verification" >}})_